Cherry Trail: A Story from Havenburg

 “KATHRYN, stop!”

 Kat went silent, momentarily caught off guard when Jace raised his voice.
-Jace grabbed her hand to pull Kat hastily into his lap before she could recover and yell at him again.
+He grabbed her hand to pull Kat hastily into his lap before she could recover and yell at him again.

-He surrounded her with his arms, his chin resting on the top of her head.
+He surrounded her with his arms and rested his chin on top of her head.
 “Just stop, Kat.”

-She broke down in his embrace, wrapped her arms around Jace’s neck and buried her face into his collarbone.
+She broke down in his embrace and wrapped her arms around Jace’s neck, burying her face into his shoulder.
 She sobbed against his chest, shuttering from her core.
 Deep vibrations that wracked through her body and into his.
 He held Kat tighter.
 He forgot how small she was, and despite what she thought, she was fragile.
 Not typically, but right now, she was.

 “Kat, I didn’t come tonight because Rachel asked me to talk to you.
 I came because I genuinely wanted you to have fun at the dance.
 I came because I wanted to.
 I don’t plan to talk to you about how Kyle is hurting you.
 We’re going to talk about how you’re hurting yourself.”
-Jace kept his voice soft and steady.
+Jace said, keeping his voice soft and measured.
 He didn’t want to set her off again.

 Kat’s tears slowed.
-She shook her head in acquiescence.
-That was a start.
+She shook her head in acquiescence and loosened her hold on his neck.
 He leaned forward, bringing their foreheads together.
-Her hair surrounded them like an herbal scented curtain.
-A series of memories passed through his mind as the familiar smell of her shampoo tickled his senses.
+Her hair surrounded them like an herbal-scented curtain.
+A string of memories passed through his mind as the smell of her shampoo tickled his senses.
 It took him back to the day she fell off her bike.
 Jace started watching out for Kat that day and never stopped.
 He needed to make her see reason now.

-She took a deep breath and pulled away from Jace’s arms, moving away until her back was pressed against the long wooden bench below the picture window.
+She took a deep breath and pulled free from Jace’s arms, moving away until her back was pressed against the wooden bench below the picture window.
 The moonlight cast a halo of pale light around her head.
-Jace scooted next to her.
-Kat drew her knees up, the sleeves of her shirt pulled over her hands to the middle of her fingers.
+Kat drew her knees up and tugged the sleeves of her flannel over her hands to the middle of her fingers.
 Her leg shook as she picked at the threads around the hole in the knee of her thrifted, straight-leg jeans.
-He placed his hand over hers, steadying her.
+Jace scooted next to her and placed his hand over hers to steady her.

 “Are you ready to talk to me?”
 Jace asked gently.

 “Why do you have to be right?
 Why can you see what I hid from everyone else?
 What I’ve tried to hide from myself.”
 Kat lifted her eyes to meet his.
-There was no light, the golden spark of life extinguished, leaving only shattered fragments of green glass.
+There was no light.
+The golden spark of life extinguished, leaving only shattered fragments of green glass.
 It couldn’t have hurt more than someone punching a hole through his chest and crushing his heart in their hand.
-He never wanted to see her this broken, hopeless.
-Confused.
+He never wanted to see her this broken and confused.
+Hopeless.
 He needed to see her smile, to bring that spark back to her eyes.
 And there was only one thing he could think to do.

-Jace tilted his head, he pointed his two fingers at his temple with a slight twist of the wrist.
+Jace tilted his head, he pointed his index and middle finger at his temple with a slight twist of the wrist.
 “Unagi.”
 The corner of his mouth twitched with a tentative smile.

 Jace’s smile spread.
-He put his arm around her with a gentle squeeze.
-Grateful for the levity of the moment, but they still had a lot to discuss.
-He sighed, “This isn’t a matter of someone being right or wrong.
+He placed his arm around her with a light squeeze and sighed.
+“Kat, this isn’t a matter of someone being right or wrong.
 I’m not here to lecture you.
 But for you to yell at me that way and cry that hard…I know you’re not okay.
-What’s going on, Kat?
+What’s going on?
 Be honest with me.”

 “Come on, J, you know he isn’t a great guy.
 You all but just said it.
 I know it too.
 He’s not good for me.
 He reminds me of your brother sometimes.
 If he was the person I needed him to be, he wouldn’t hook up with other girls because I won’t commit.
 He’d be with me regardless of the title.
 I like being around him but don’t want to be with him, so I can’t get mad when he does his own thing too.
 I’m playing as much of a game as he is,” Kat tried to explain.